HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

 *************************

-*CarDeclarationTransaction* extends previously declared *AbstractRegularTransaction* in the following way: ``public final class CarDeclarationTransaction extends AbstractRegularTransaction`` newBoxes() -- a new box with a newly-created car shall be added as well.
-Thus, that function shall be overridden as well for adding new CarBox additional to regular boxes.
+*CarDeclarationTransaction* extends previously declared *AbstractRegularTransaction* in the following way: ``public final class CarDeclarationTransaction extends AbstractRegularTransaction`` newBoxes() -- a new box for a new car must be added as well.
+This function will be overridden by adding a new CarBox to the RegularBoxes.

 SellCarTransaction
 ******************

-*SellCarTransaction* extends previously declared AbstractRegularTransaction in next (following?) way: ``public final class SellCarTransaction extends AbstractRegularTransaction``
+A *SellCarTransaction* extends previously declared AbstractRegularTransaction in following way: ``public final class SellCarTransaction extends AbstractRegularTransaction``
-Similar to *CarDeclarationTransaction, newBoxes()* function shall also return a new specific box.
-In our case that new box is *CarSellOrderBox*.
-Also, since we have a specific box to open (CarBox), we also need to add unlocker for CarBox, so unlocker for that CarBox had been added in ``public List<BoxUnlocker<Proposition>> unlockers()``
+Similar to the *CarDeclarationTransaction* function, the *newBoxes()* function will also return a new specific box.
+In our case that new box is a *CarSellOrderBox*.Since we have a specific box to open (CarBox), we also need to add an unlocker for CarBox.
+The unlocker for that CarBox had been added to the ``public List<BoxUnlocker<Proposition>> unlockers()``

 BuyCarTransaction
 *****************

 A few comments about implementation:
-During the creation of unlockers in function *unlockers()*, we need to also create a specific unlocker for opening a car sell order.
+During the creation of the unlockers in function *unlockers()*, we need to create a specific unlocker for opening a CarSellOrder.
 Another *newBoxes()* function has a bit-specific implementation.
-That function forces creation of a new RegularBox as payment for a car in case the car has been sold.
-Anyway, a new Car box also shall be created according to information in ``carBuyOrderInfo``.
+That function forces the creation of a new RegularBox as payment for a car (if the vehicle has sold).
+A NewCarBox will be created according to information provided in  ``carBuyOrderInfo``.

 Extend API:
 ***********

-* Create a new class CarApi which extends ApplicationApiGroup class, add that new class to Route by it in SimpleAppModule, as described in the Custom API manual.
+* Create a new class CarAPI which extends ApplicationAPIGroup class.
+Add this new class to route it in SimpleAppModule, as described in the Custom API manual.
 In our case it is done in ``CarRegistryAppModule`` by

     * Creating ``customApiGroups`` as a list of custom API Groups:
     * ``List<ApplicationApiGroup> customApiGroups = new ArrayList<>()````;